vq-pro/ThymeleafDemo/README.md

   to transfer the user exceptions thrown by the server methods over to be reinstanciated on the client side, automatically.
-When a user exception, annotated with @ResponseStatus(HttpStatus.BAD_REQUEST), is thrown by the server, what reaches the client side in a HttpClientErrorException.
+When a user exception, annotated with @ResponseStatus(HttpStatus.BAD_REQUEST), is thrown by the server, what reaches the client side is a HttpClientErrorException.
 The body contains a detailed response, in JSON format, so it can be deserialized into an object which contains the original exception name.
 The client then simply rethrows it on